How Oil and Gas Migrate

 The Formation of Deposits in Reservoir Rock, Under Cap Rock

-A hydrocarbon can only form in reservoir rock.
+A hydrocarbon deposit can only form in reservoir rock.
 Hydrocarbon molecules may accumulate in large quantities in this porous, permeable rock.

 Sedimentary rock is formed of solid particles deposited in seas, oceans, lakes or lagoons.
 The appearance of the rock is different depending on the size of these particles: very large grains form rock consisting of gravel, small grains bond together to form sand, and the smallest grains of all form clay or mud.